-This is a City-initiated application requesting that the Community Planning and Preservation Commission ("CPPC"), in its capacity as the Local Planning Agency ("LPA"), make a finding of consistency with the Comprehensive Plan and recommend to City Council APPROVAL of the following text amendments to the Comprehensive Plan.
+This is a City-initiated application requesting that the Development Review Commission ("DRC"), in its capacity as the Land Development Regulation Commission ("LDRC"), make a finding of consistency with the Comprehensive Plan and recommend to City Council APPROVAL the following text amendment to the City Code, Chapter 16, Land Development Regulations ("LDRs").

-The purpose of these amendments is to locate a textual signpost within the Comprehensive Plan acknowledging an alternative process outside of Chapter 16 for the development of affordable and workforce housing in residential and industrial zoning districts and to create a new Housing Objective encouraging the creation of said alternative process.
+The purpose of this text amendment is to locate a textual signpost within Chapter 16 of the City Code acknowledging an alternative process for the development of affordable and workforce housing in residential and industrial zoning districts, which is not subject to the regulations of Chapter 16.